Marketing Intermediate Updated 2026-03-22

 Example 1: Ecommerce scaling An online supplement brand uploads their top 2,000 repeat customers to Meta.
 The 1% lookalike generates a 2.1 million person audience.
 Cost per purchase from this lookalike: $18, compared to $42 from interest-based targeting.
 They scale spend from $5K to $20K/month while maintaining similar CPA.

 Example 2: B2B lead generation A SaaS company creates a source audience from their 500 highest-LTV accounts and builds a LinkedIn lookalike.
 The campaign targets “people like your best customers” instead of generic job title targeting.
-Lead quality scores improve 40%. theStacc helps B2B companies build the organic traffic that grows their customer base — which in turn produces better source data for lookalike targeting.
+Lead quality scores improve 40%. theStacc helps B2B companies build the organic traffic that grows their customer base.
+Which in turn produces better source data for lookalike targeting.

 Frequently Asked Questions